 That same year, Dr. Kraus also assumed the role of chief of the Division of Basic Reproductive Biology Research in the Department of Obstetrics and Gynecology.

 Today, basic research is being conducted in laboratories in the Department of Obstetrics and Gynecology and the Green Center for Reproductive Biology Sciences.
-We invite you to visit our investigators’ laboratory web pages to learn more about the investigations going on now.
+We invite you to visit our investigators’ laboratory websites to learn more about ongoing investigations.

 1 Pritchard, J.A., Weisman, R., Jr., Ratnoff, O.D., and Voshburgh, G.J.
 Intravascular hemolysis, thrombocytopenia, and other hematologic defects associated with severe toxemia of pregnancy.
 New Engl J Med 1954 Jan 21; 250(3):89-98